-She gained her experience in the third sector from the International Rescue Committee, a global relief agency, where she worked directly for David Miliband, former British Foreign Secretary and current President of the IRC.
-She drafted a feminist humanitarian policy, which addressed sexual and gender-based violence in conflict and humanitarian settings.
-Through her fieldwork with refugees in Rwanda, Jordan, and the Greek island of Lesbos, she focused on initiatives that empowered women.
+She gained her experience in the third sector at the International Rescue Committee, a global relief agency, where she worked directly for president David Miliband, former British Foreign Secretary.
+She was involved in drafting a feminist humanitarian policy, which addressed sexual and gender-based violence in conflict and humanitarian settings.
+Through her fieldwork with refugees in Rwanda, Jordan, and the Greek island of Lesbos, she focused on women-empowerment initiatives.

 She lived and worked in New York for over a decade, where she advocated for labor rights of fashion models and protection from sexual harassment in the workplace with an organization Model Alliance.
-In 2018 they were successful in passing the Stop Sexual Harassment Act, which was signed into law by the New York City Mayor Bill de Blasio.
-At the height of the #MeToo movement, she was involved in the investigative report from The Boston Globe’s Spotlight team that shed the light on the abuses in the fashion industry.
+In 2018 it was successful in passing the Stop Sexual Harassment Act, which was signed into law by NYC Mayor Bill de Blasio.
+At the height of the #MeToo movement, she was involved in the investigative report from The Boston Globe’s Spotlight team that shed light on the abuses in the fashion industry.

-Her journey with Humanity in Action began in 2019 when she completed the Warsaw Fellowship.
-In her current role, she is co-responsible for coordinating communication and the recruitment campaign for the 2021 Warsaw Fellowship.
+Her journey with Humanity in Action began in 2019 as a Warsaw Fellow.
+In her current role at HIA Poland, she is responsible for communication and project coordination.